philipturner/molecular-renderer/Documentation/HDL.md

 2. Primary carbons (methyl and trifluoromethyl groups) are removed.
 3. All free radicals are passivated with hydrogen, except those with remaining passivator collisions.

+> TODO: For (1), should connected atoms be displaced to shorten the bond?
+The passivator detection algorithm should be robust enough to handle slight displacements.

 ```swift
 Filter.reconstructCubic100(SIMD3<Float>): FilterType